 However, there is a trade-off for business users.
 Data models tend to require different levels of complexity, based on hierarchies, relationships and dependencies.
-No more so than in procurement, where the complexities – and therefore the required governance – go far beyond even those seen in some of the most intricate product and customer databases.
+No more so than in Procurement, where the complexities – and therefore the required governance – go far beyond even those seen in some of the most intricate product and customer databases.

-However, the ability to build function-led data input workflows has been forfeited in favour of IT-led goals.
+However, the ability to build function-led data input workflows has been forfeited in favour of IT-led data goals.
 Simplification in one area has created enormous inefficiencies and deficiencies elsewhere throughout the enterprise, while data can only be ‘fixed’ after it has entered the enterprise, not captured and qualified at point of entry.

 Benefits of single-domain, or domain-specific, MDM

 On the other hand, single-domain, or domain-specific, MDM, means that workflows can be implemented that ensure good quality data capture at the point of entry into the enterprise data ecosystem.
 It is imperative that a single-domain solution has this at the core of its offering and is able to integrate, for example, into the ERP or ERP systems.

 While it lends greater autonomy to Procurement there are benefits for IT as well.
 Capturing ‘bad data’ at source removes the need to conduct endless data cleansing exercises that need to be administered centrally and that require cross-functional collaboration.